 Given their crucial roles in sectors such as healthcare, energy, transportation, and manufacturing, embedded systems are often targets for cyber threats.
 Their integration into critical infrastructure means that any vulnerability can have far-reaching and potentially catastrophic consequences.

-Key Components of SBOMs for Embedded Systems
+SBOM Example: Key Components for Embedded Systems

 For embedded systems, having a comprehensive and accurate SBOM is essential.
 Below are the key components: